everzet/jade.php/README.md

 	- foreach ($items as $item)
 	  p= $item

-Due to HTAML's buffering techniques the following is valid as well:
+Due to Jade's buffering techniques the following is valid as well:

 	- if ($foo)
 	  ul